SEN Information Report

 How can I access support for myself and my family?

 The SENCO is available to discuss any SEND queries or concerns you may have.
 Information from specialist services will be discussed with you and when this is not possible through a written report.

 If you have any SEND queries that need dealing with by the Local Authority, these should be directed to The Additional Needs Team.

-The Lincolnshire Information, Advice and Support Service (LIASE), acts as an independent organisation offering support and advice to parents/carers who have a query or concern about their child’s needs.
+Liaise is Lincolnshire’s Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS).
+This acts as an independent organisation offering support and advice to parents/carers who have a query or concern about their child’s needs.

 How will my child be supported during times of transition?